best-practices-in-food-logistics-for-efficiency-and-freshness

 9. IoT Technology

 Food and beverage transportation is transformed using IoT technologies, especially in real-time shipment monitoring.
-IoT devices can track product location, temperatures, and humidity levels and help transport the products in the same condition.
+IoT devices can track product location, temperatures, and humidity levels, and help transport the products in the same condition.
 Real-time monitoring of temperature in the transportation of foods, especially foods with a short shelf life, is important since adjustments can be made immediately to improve product quality.
 More importantly, this helps logistics managers understand how the products are handled throughout the supply chain.
-The adoption of smart dashboards ensures that logistic teams monitor multiple variables in real time and make the necessary decisions and interventions to guarantee the best conditions for freshness and efficiency.
+The adoption of smart dashboards ensures that logistics teams monitor multiple variables in real time and make the necessary decisions and interventions to guarantee the best conditions for freshness and efficiency.

 Conclusion